KCL-BMEIS/OOP/week5B.md

 --

-You can see that the subscript operator `[]` is equivalent to dereferencing the address at the specified offset relative to the pointer:
+You can see that the subscript operator `[]` is equivalent to dereferencing the address at the specified offset from the pointer:
 - `v[4]` is equivalent to `*(v+4)`